 We’ve improved our impact reporting process over the years and see it as a celebration of the year’s accomplishments that we share with our whole team.
 Making it a group effort that spans the year and employing tried and true design principles can make your next report easier to create and more engaging.

 Need some inspiration?
 Here are a few examples of the reports we’ve had the honor of designing for clients.
-If you need a hand with yours, we’re ready to help.
+If you need a hand with yours, see how we can help.

 Some Impact and Annual Reports by Mangrove (and the Manoverboard team)